 What Critical Thinking is Not?

-Critical thinking is not nit-picking and finding fault with everyone’s ideas.
-Critical thinking does not mean gleefully destroying other people’s arguments and tearing them to shreds.
-In addition, critical thinking does not mean being perpetually negative and pointing out to everyone why they are stupid.
+Critical thinking is not nit-picking everyone’s ideas.
+And critical thinking does not mean gleefully destroying other people’s arguments.
+In addition, critical thinking does not mean pointing out to everyone why they are stupid.

 It is true that some people use certain aspects of critical thinking to do all these things.
 I call these people Logic Bullies, and they are no fun to be around.